 Loosely based on the depression-era Civilian Conservation Corps, AmeriCorps NCCC is built on the belief that civic responsibility is an inherent duty of all citizens and that national service programs work effectively with local communities to address pressing needs.

 The Southwest Campus, housed in Denver, serves an eight state region which includes Colorado.
 Last year, more than 500 members served across Colorado.
 Visit NCCC Southwest Region's Facebook page to learn more about their efforts.

 Click here to learn more about AmeriCorps NCCC.

 AmeriCorps VISTA (Volunteers In Service To America) members bring passion and perseverance where the need is greatest: to organizations that help bring individuals and communities out of poverty.
 AmeriCorps VISTA members serve as a catalyst for change, living, and working alongside community members to meet our nation's most pressing challenges and advance local solutions.

 VISTA members makes a year-long, full-time commitment to serve on a specific project at a nonprofit organization or public agency.
 Last year, 225 AmeriCorps VISTA members were placed in Colorado at 110 locations.
 Click here to learn more about AmeriCorps VISTA.

-CNCS also oversees programs like Senior Corps, which taps the skills, talents, and experience of Americans age 55 and over to meet a wide range of community challenges.
+AmeriCorps also oversees AmeriCorps Seniors, which taps the skills, talents, and experience of Americans age 55 and over to meet a wide range of community challenges.
 Last year, more than 4,700 Colorado seniors answered this call through Foster Grandparents, Senior Companions, and RSVP (Retired and Senior Volunteer Program) volunteers.
-Click here to learn more about CNCS.
+Click here to learn more about AmeriCorps Seniors

 Colorado is uniquely situated in having the regional NCCC Campus, State Commission, and Corporation Regional Office all located in the metro-Denver area.